-< ( 00 Comp onent Description (1) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(2) ss- USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(3) Mss Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
-To insert a card: Hold the card label-side up, with connectors facing the computer.
+Comp onent Description (1) 9 Drive light Blinking white (select products only): The hard drive is being accessed. • Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 34 .
+NOTE: For products with a solid-state drive, the drive light will not illuminate during drive access.
+(2) Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information. - To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
 To remove a card: Press in on the card, and then remove it from the memory card reader.
-(4) AC adapter and battery light White: The AC adapter is connected and the battery is fully charged.
-Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
-Amber: The AC adapter is connected and the battery is charging. • Off: The battery is not charging.
-(5) Ą Power connector Connects an AC adapter.
+(3) ÷ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(4) ss⇔ USB 3.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(5) нати HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(6) ŧ AC adapter and battery light White: The AC adapter is connected and the battery is fully charged. / Blinking white: The AC adapter is disconnected and the battery has reached a low battery level.
+Amber: The AC adapter is connected and the battery is charging.

+Component Description

+• Off: The battery is not charging.

+(7) Ą Power connector Connects an AC adapter.